Lessica/JSTColorPicker/README.md

 - **Drag** (or **Drag** if *Force Touch* is enabled): Modify *color & coordinates* to a new position, or modify *area* to a new dimension.

 ### Fit Window / Fill Window
-There's no need to explain.
+Scale the view to fit/fill the window size.

 ### Annotation Management
 - Select one or more item(s) from left content list.
 - Right click to show menu for selected item(s):
-  * `↵`: Scroll the scene to the selected annotation, and adjust the scale to fit its size.
+  * `↵`: Locate: Scroll the scene to the selected annotation, and adjust the scale to fit its size.
+  * `⌥↵`: Relocate: In the pop-up tab, precisely adjust the position of the selected annotation.
   * `⌘C`: Copy: Copy these annotations with current template.
   * `⌘V`: Paste: Paste annotations from another document.
   * `⌘T`: Smart Trim: Trim this area with Canny edge detection algorithm.